dd9jn/rfc4880bis/rfc4880bis.md

        d0 9c 4f a1 15 27 f0 38  e0 f5 7f 22 01 d8 2f 2e
        a2 c9 03 32 65 fa 6c eb  48 9e 85 4b ae 61 b4 04

-## Sample AEAD-OCB encryption and decryption
+## Sample OCB encryption and decryption

-Encryption is performed with the string 'Hello, world!',LF and password 'password', using AES-128 with AEAD-OCB encryption.
+Encryption is performed with the string 'Hello, world!',LF and password 'password', using AES-128 with OCB encryption.

 ### Sample Parameters